MikeHopley/ftl-ships-strategy/index.md

 Sector 1 distress beacons are worth visiting.
 You have blue options from Rock crew (good) and Rock Plating (okay).

-### Balance Mod

-Explosive Replicator means you can keep using missiles a bit longer, especially if you accept missile-heavy surrenders.
-Buying missiles is also much less crippling (they effectively cost 2.5 scrap, instead of 6).
-Remember to buy them before you get too low&thinsp;&mdash;&thinsp;you don’t start with many!

-Alternative offence is still a priority, and possibly before upgrading shields.
-Rock Plating sells for 30, Hull Missile for 22, Explosive Replicator for 20.
-Teleporter costs 80.

-Keeping the Artemis lets you sneak hacking past defence drones.
-Bear this in mind for the Flagship.

 ## Rock B